Here's a cheat sheet for the U.S. midterms

 "Generally speaking, if you're a fan of Republicans and Trump, you'll be nervous," Harkins said.
 That's because the average net loss for incumbent presidents after the Second World War was 25 House seats and four Senate seats.

 The number of "pickups" needed for the Democrats to win a majority in the House this year varies depending on whether vacancies are factored in.
-Assuming the Democrats hold all of their current seats, the most commonly cited number of Republican seats they'd need to flip is 23.

 Will the Democrats take the Senate?